moorepants/eme171/content/pages/ode-integration-best-practices.rst

       >> solution.stats.nfevals
       ans =  217

-   But notice that if the system is stiffened, significaanly increaasing :math:`g` does this, it now takes almost twice the number of evaluations than the desired output times.
+   But notice that if the system is stiffened, significantly increaasing :math:`g` does this, it now takes almost twice the number of evaluations than the desired output times.